Chronic Pain Injuries

-At Jefferies Solicitors, our no win no fee lawyers are specialists in dealing with personal injury claims, including chronic pain injuries.
-We can help you to get retrieve compensation for any injuries and we can also assist you in recovering past or future losses.
-This may include loss of income, the cost of professional advice/treatment or the cost of therapy or prescriptions.
+At Jefferies Solicitors, our no win, no fee lawyers are specialists in dealing with personal injury claims, including chronic pain injuries.
+We can help you to retrieve compensation for any injuries and we can also assist you in recovering past or future losses.
+This may include loss of income, the cost of professional treatment, or the cost of therapy or prescriptions.

 We understand that it can be difficult making a claim whilst dealing with the pain of a chronic condition.
 However, we are confident that we can help and usually operate on a no win, no fee basis to alleviate our clients from taking any financial risk.READ CLIENT REVIEWS